-If you have read the Float white paper, The Rise of Work-based Performance Support Systems in the Digital Age, and the subsequent series of blog posts, you already know the stark truth: you need to provide performance support solutions to your workforce or ignore it at your own peril.
+If you have read the Float white paper, The Rise of Work-based Performance Support Systems in the Digital Age, and the subsequent series of blog posts, you already know the stark truth: you need to provide performance support solutions to your workforce or ignore it at your peril.

 On-the-job employees are looking for information that helps them do their jobs better with multiple devices.
 They are seeking ways to answer questions and solve problems in the same way they do it in everyday life – by reaching for their mobile devices and selecting the right tool for the job.
-Any other antiquated way – massive information repository websites, “next button” training modules, voluminous unsearchable PDF files, black hole SharePoint sites, and print (yes, print) – will quickly make them reach for the close or delete button or throw the product bulletin binder in the back seat.
+Any other antiquated way – massive information repository websites, “next button” training modules, large unsearchable PDF files, black hole SharePoint sites, and print (yes, print) – will quickly make them reach for the close or delete button or throw the product bulletin binder in the back seat.

 1. User Goodwill

 It wasn’t long ago that we used to say a company was making a good impression on a new employee when they delivered information on mobile devices.
 There was tech credibility going on.
 Now the delivery to the employee smartphone or tablet is expected.